CybersecurityForDemocracy/google_political_transparency_report/README.md

  AR478907476482195456 | TURNING POINT USA, NFP |                                   3 | {CR227333855927861248,CR173009185422704640,CR183283022072643584}
  AR120847323008860160 | CONSERVATIVE BUZZ LLC  |                                   1 | {CR441281226507026432}
  AR24814465610416128  | BEACHSIDE MEDIA INC    |                                   1 | {CR214785129720053760}

 ```
 2. We don't collect any data about "other video" ads (most of the ads where ad_type = 'video' and error is true.)
-We should get these eventually from the creative pages (because no information is presented on the search result pages.)
+We should get these eventually from the creative pages (because no information is presented on the search result pages.).
+There may be other unrecognized ad types.

 ## How to deploy this